xieweiAlex/English_Learning/words-review.md

 If you don't **blandish** your wife now, you will try to marry a good woman tomorrow. -
 They seem **destitute** of ordinary human feelings. -
 They really worked on your **pectorals**. -
-The depressing reality is that the last 30 years of [relative peacetime] might just be an **aberration**. -
 The cheapest way to rock climb long term is to buy a pair of durable climbing shoes and some crash pads and go bouldering outdoors at your nearest **crag**. -
 Don't **palter** with the truth. -